TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 !!!
 Note:
 	Ensure that the Docker containers have access to at least 4GB of RAM on your machine.

-**Get the Docker Image:** In the command prompt, type the following command to get the docker image.
-This starts the container and takes you to the Spark Shell.
+**Get the Docker image**</br>
+In the command prompt, type the following command to get the docker image.
+This starts the container and takes you to the Spark shell.

 ```scala
 $  docker run -it -p 5050:5050 snappydatainc/snappydata bin/spark-shell
 ```

 It starts downloading the latest image files to your local machine.
-Depending on your network connection, it may take some time.
+Depending on your network connection, it may take some time. </br>

-Once you are inside the Spark Shell with the "$ scala>" prompt, you can follow the steps explained [here](#Start_quickStart).
+Once you have launched the Spark shell, in the `$ scala>` prompt, follow the steps explained [here](using_spark_scala_apis.md).</br>

-For more details about SnappyData docker image see [Snappy Cloud Tools](https://github.com/SnappyDataInc/snappy-cloud-tools/tree/master/docker).
+For more details about SnappyData Docker image see [Snappy Cloud Tools](https://github.com/SnappyDataInc/snappy-cloud-tools/tree/master/docker).